Medicare Advantage vs. Medicare Supplement

 MAs are health plans offered by private insurance companies that provide the standard hospitalization and medical coverage of Medicare Part A and Part B. In some cases, a MA plan may include additional benefits that are not part of original Medicare such as prescription drug coverage.
 Medicare Advantage plans may deliver their benefits through one or more of the following options.
 A health maintenance organization (HMO) is a network of health care providers and facilities where you choose a primary care physician to coordinate your care.
 A preferred provider organization (PPO) is also a network of health care providers and facilities but typically you do not need to select a primary care physician and you have more flexible options regarding out-of-network care.
 A private fee-for-service (PFFS) is a mode of benefit delivery where you are not limited to a network but there are no guarantees that your doctor or hospital will accept the plan.

 Medicare Supplement Insurance (Medigap)

-A Medigap plan is an insurance policy designed to pay for certain healthcare expenses not covered by Medicare Part A and Part B. In every state but Massachusetts, Minnesota, and Wisconsin, there are ten standardized Medicare Supplement plans (Plans A through N).
-The ten plans have different combinations of benefits and deductibles that can be reviewed on our Medicare Supplement page.
+A Medigap plan is an insurance policy designed to pay for certain healthcare expenses not covered by Medicare Part A and Part B. In every state but Massachusetts, Minnesota, and Wisconsin, there are 10 standardized Medicare Supplement plans (Plans A through N).
+The 10 plans have different combinations of benefits and deductibles that can be reviewed on our Medicare Supplement page.
 While Medigap plans always have more benefits than Medicare Part A and Part B, they are no longer allowed to offer prescription drug coverage.
 Prescription drug coverage can be added through a stand-alone Medicare Part D plan.